 Nephrology and Hepatology

 Our division is driven towards the military need and requirements based.
-Colonel Ian Stewart and Karl Alcover, PhD, Xiaoming Zhou, PhD, and Colonel Maura Watson are leading our research and work in this department.
+Colonel Ian Stewart, Karl Alcover, PhD, Xiaoming Zhou, PhD, and COL Maura Watson are leading our research and work in this department.

 We are currently conducting a clinical trial Blood Filter for the Treatment of Severe COVID along with other trials in our Surgical Critical Care Initiative.